 Common Name: Bowltube Iris

-Iris macrosiphon is a Perennial up to 0.15 metres tall.
+Iris macrosiphon is a perennial plant that can grow up to 0.15 metres tall.

 It has medicinal and miscellaneous uses.